thenextman/devolutions-docs/docs/wayk/index.md

 * Session Recording
   * Record remote desktop sessions as video files to be reviewed later.

-### Enterprise Ready
+### MSP Ready

 Connect without effort to machines on all platforms with the highest level of security.

+* Multi-Tenancy
+  * Manage multiple customers within a single multi-tenant deployment that enforces isolation and security.
 * Cross-Platform
   * Manage machines running Windows, macOS and Linux from all platforms, including Android and iOS.
 * Concurrent Sessions
   * Easily manage multiple remote connections simultaneously while quickly navigating between them.
-* Certificate Authority
-  * Secure access with strong TLS 1.2 encryption backed by a built-in certificate authority.

 ## Wayk Client